 Add a day column to your Plan.
 Assign each piece of content a day number.

-Plan to have the Articles that you need written.
+Plan to have the Articles that you need to be written.

 Create the email sequence in your favourite tool (listed earlier in this post).